Background pattern

 Uncommon

-• Abnormal or irregular heart rhythm (arrhythmias)
+• Abnormal or irregular heartbeat (arrhythmias)

-• Chest pain or pressure (angina pectoris)
+• Chest pain or discomfort (angina pectoris)

 • Blurred vision

-• Changes in voice tone (dysphonia)
+• Changes in the tone of the voice (dysphonia)

 • Altered sense of taste (dysgeusia)